-Its important to know about your procedure and waht to expect from your Root Canal Therapy.
+Some important you need to know about your procedure and what to expect from your Root Canal Therapy.

 What is a root canal?